abstractLang/abstractLang.github.io/docs/language_reference/memory/lifetime_and_ownership.md

 will follow the use of variables inside functions.

 When a variable is created inside a function, it data is owned by this function.
-When a variable is returned by the function, it data is owned by the caller too.
+When a variable is returned by the function, it data is owned by the caller.

-When a function returns (dies), it will, before of return the execution to the caller, call the destructor of every structure that is owned ONLY by the current function. after the function die, the references that was owned but do not got deallocated will lost their ownership of this function and be deallocated only when the ownership count of it be 0.
+When a function returns (dies), all the references that was owned by it will lose the ownership of this function.

+When a value do not have any more owners, the destructor of this value type is called.

+All this proccess should be handled in compiling thme.

-Instance data also have a lifetime, but thacked by the ownership of the instance.
+Data inside objects also have a lifetime, but tracked by the ownership of the instance.
 When the instance dies and it destructor is called, it should also call the destructor of it owned data.

 -- lumi